Meet the Paprika2025 Cohort

 aleria mckay

-aleria mckay (she/her) comes from an onondaga & teme augama anishnabai mother and red river métis & dene tha’ father. she was raised on six nations of the grand river and is proud to call her community home. aleria holds a bachelor of arts in theatre and indigenous studies and bachelor of education. she is currently working towards a master of arts in creative writing at the university of british columbia. a poet and playwright, her past works include and she split the sky in two and thunderstorms. her most recent poetry collection, sweetgrass & cigarettes, was released in early 2023. in her free time, aleria enjoys reading, gardening, sewing, escape rooms, bird-watching, playing the sims 4, being on the land, and poorly attempting to identify fungi.
+aleria mckay (She/Her) comes from an onondaga & teme augama anishnabai mother and red river métis & dene tha’ father. she was raised on six nations of the grand river and is proud to call her community home. aleria holds a bachelor of arts in theatre and indigenous studies and bachelor of education. she is currently working towards a master of arts in creative writing at the university of british columbia. a poet and playwright, her past works include and she split the sky in two and thunderstorms. her most recent poetry collection, sweetgrass & cigarettes, was released in early 2023. in her free time, aleria enjoys reading, gardening, sewing, escape rooms, bird-watching, playing the sims 4, being on the land, and poorly attempting to identify fungi.

 Creative Producers